[Please scroll down for Purim Readings]

 Second of the Four Special Parashiyot

-Remember what Amalek did to you on the way as you went out of Egypt (cf. Exodus 17:8), how he struck your exhausted, at the rear of your march, while you were weary and did not fear God.
-When the Eternal your God has relieved you of all of your enemies who will surround you in the land that the Eternal your God is giving you as a possession to inherit, you should blot out any remembrance of Amalek from under heaven (cf. Exodus 17:14-16).
+Remember what Amalek did to you on the way as you went out of Egypt (cf. Exodus 17:8), how he came upon you on the way and struck all of your weak ones at the rear of your march while you were weary, and did not fear God.
+When the Eternal your God has relieved you of all of your enemies who will surround you in the Land that the Eternal your God is giving you as a possession to inherit, you should blot out any remembrance of Amalek from under heaven (cf. Exodus 17:14-16).
 Do not forget!

 FROM THE PROPHETS

 I Samuel 15:2-34

 Saul had been anointed the first King of Israel

 by Samuel the Prophet at the behest of the Eternal.

 the Eternal’s stern message.

 Thus says the Eternal of Hosts: I have taken note of what Amalek did to Israel during its journey out of Egypt (cf. Exodus 17:8-13).
 Now you must strike Amalek and utterly destroy all of its people of all ages, and its animals must you destroy as well (cf. Exodus 17:14-16).

 So Saul summons his people and takes a census of them at Telaim: 200,000 footmen and 10,000 men of Judah.
 Before striking Amalek, Saul removes the Kenites from among them “because you showed kindness to the Children of Israel when they came up from Egypt” (I Samuel 15:6).
 Then Saul strikes Amalek from Havilah as you enter Shur, which is before Egypt.
 He destroys by the sword all of the people of Amalek except for Agag, the king of Amalek.
 Saul and his people spare Agag and also the best of the flocks and herds of Amalek.
 The lesser of the animals they destroy.